 March - May 2020

 To stabilize our workforce district-wide, I volunteered to build and facilitate an online professional learning course for district paraprofessionals.
 When considering the range of K-12, the special education focus of our paraprofessionals, and the possible interest in career mobility I settled on using our existing Microsoft account to build and offer more information on what could be used in the classroom.
 I developed the Paraprofessionals Microsoft course in April and met the need for documented hours of professional learning while providing usable instruction to fellow educators.
-I discovered my preference for using GIFs as visual directions during this course.
+This content is where I discovered my preference for using GIFs as visual directions during this course.
 I helped approximately 300 paraprofessionals receive professional learning credit with this instruction on how to submit credit to their Principal.
-I was the alternative to delivering meals to students via the bus route.
+An alternative to delivering meals to students via the bus route was to participate in my learning opportunities.
 I met so many of the people who keep our schools running through this course!